Cold Laser Therapy NYC

 A True Laser is one that is fully compliant to the definitions set forth by those great men of science such as Bose and Einstein who predicted LASER Technology in 1924.
 Along with contemporary physicists such as Schawlow and Townes who brought the LASER into the modern age.
 LASER is an acronym for Light Amplification by Stimulated Emission of Radiation.

-When created in this way, light is then culminated and directed into an intense beam of coherent light through the use of cathode and anode reflecting components that produces a single stable frequency.
+When created in this way, light is then culminated and directed into an intense beam of coherent light through the use of cathode and anode reflecting components that produce a single stable frequency.

 Lasers are coherent or marked by logical consistency.